+Figure 4.11.1.2-1: 5GS to EPS handover for single-registration mode with Nx interface, execution phase

-11. The AMF sends the Handover Command to the source 5G RAN.
+1. The AMF sends the Handover Command to the source 5G RAN.
 The source 5G RAN commands the UE to handover to the target access network by sending the HO Command.
 This message includes a transparent container including radio aspect parameters that the target eNB has set-up in the preparation phase.
 The UE correlates the ongoing QoS flows with the indicated EPS Bearer IDs to be setup in the HO command.
-UE locally deletes the QoS flows that do not have an EPS bearer ID assigned.
+UE locally deletes the PDU session if the default QoS rule in the PDU session does not have an EPS bearer ID assigned.
+For the remaining PDU sessions, the UE locally deletes the QoS rules that do not have an EPS bearer ID assigned..
+If the default QoS rule contains a "match all" filter, the UE maps the IP flows of the deleted QoS rules to the default QoS flow.
+Otherwise the IP flows may be interrupted until step 7.
+UE locally creates an UL TFT for dedicated bearer based on the explicit filters assigned for the corresponding QoS flow.
+UE deletes any implicitly derived QoS rule.
+The EPS bearer ID that was assigned for the default QoS rule in the PDU session becomes the EPS Bearer ID of the default bearer in the corresponding PDN connection.

+Editor’s Note: The procedure assumes that the same filter format is used in 5G and EPC, this must be evaluated by CT groups.

-12. When the UE has successfully accessed the target eNodeB, the target eNodeB informs the target MME by sending the message Handover Notify.
+2. When the UE has successfully accessed the target eNodeB, the target eNodeB informs the target MME by sending the message Handover Notify.

-13. The target MME informs the Serving GW that the MME is responsible for all the bearers the UE have established by sending the Modify Bearer Request message for each PDN connection.
+3. The target MME informs the Serving GW that the MME is responsible for all the bearers the UE have established by sending the Modify Bearer Request message for each PDN connection.